 To find CLS Advisors on your campus, visit this page:

 Faculty and staff in language, literature, and other humanities departments; international relations or political science; STEM fields; study abroad; honors program or fellowship advising; and other areas can all play a role in advising students who are applying for CLS.

 If you would like to volunteer to be listed as a CLS advisor for your campus on the CLS website, please enter your contact information here:

 - Updates on CLS deadlines, outreach trips, and other important dates;

 - Notification of CLS webinars, information sessions, and other events of interest to CLS applicants and advisors;

-- Information about the number of applicants and press releases recognizing selected CLS participants from their university;
+- Information about the number of applicants and press releases recognizing selected CLS participants from their campuses; and

 - Other relevant updates.

 Each fall, CLS Program staff and alumni host outreach events at universities across the U.S., but are unable to visit every campus.
 If you are interested in hosting your own information session, we encourage you to:

 - Review our available resources, including the informational presentation (PDF), one-page flyer (PDF), informational video (YouTube), and application tips video (YouTube);